tanshoku/script-utils/README.md

 ### shwll

 Copycat of the popular 5-letter word game.
-Grabs words procedurally from aspell dictionaries.
+Grabs daily words procedurally from aspell dictionaries.
 Tries its best to keep you from cheating.
 Saves score data.
 Copies emojis to your clipboard when you're finished.
+Press ESC or ^C to quit.
 Except for grabbing the words from the dictionary, everything else is pure ZSH.
 All of this in less than 100 lines of code.

 ### spurdify